-Wool classers need to have:
+Wool classers need to have knowledge of:

-- knowledge of different wool grades and sheep breeds
+- different wool grades and sheep breeds

-- knowledge of wool-handling and woolshed procedures
+- wool-handling and woolshed procedures

-- skill operating wool presses and other machinery
+- operating wool presses and other machinery

-- work in conditions that may be dirty, dusty, noisy and greasy depending on the quality of the woolshed or store
+- work in conditions that may be dirty, dusty, noisy and greasy

-- may travel long distances by road to get to the farms.
+- may travel long distances to farms.

 What's the job really like?